maul-esel/ahkbook/en/_posts/2011-11-12-Structures.markdown

 These functions retrieve the entire array and treat it as though it were a string, converting it into a string AutoHotkey can use normally.

 Other features of the two include limiting of the string length and converting between codepages.

+It should be noted that `StrPut()` and `StrGet()` exist only on AutoHotkey_L, but the following workaround can be used in these cases:

+{% highlight ahk linenos %}; any AutoHotkey version DllCall("MulDiv","UInt",TheAddressOfTheString,"UInt",1,"UInt",1,"Str")
+{% endhighlight %}

 ### structure library